How to bring green into the classroom

 - Grow a Garden, or Just Take a Nature Walk

 Creating a garden or "backyard habitat" on school grounds is great for experiential learning.
 Growing food and native plants can really help kids connect with the world just outside their door, as well as the food chain and sustainable agriculture.
+The United Nations Food and Agriculture Organisation offers lots of great advice.
 If a garden is not happening, a romp around school grounds will help teach about natural wonders.
 Even in urban settings, trees, grasses, and wildlife abound.
 Get kids to pay attention the environment that is all around them.

 - Compost--Outdoors or In!